-Field Description Concurrent Multicast Ports An activated VTG uses a multicast port license.
-After a VTG is deactivated, the server releases the multicast license and makes it available for use.
-Note Be aware that an inactive VTG uses a license when a policy triggers (activates) that VTG; therefore, if the number of licenses has been exceeded, the policy is not able to activate the VTG.
-Make sure that the server has a sufficient number of licenses available for the configuration of policies.
-Concurrent Cisco Unified IP Phone Users A Cisco Unified IP Phone user who is logged in to Cisco IPICS consumes one Cisco Unified IP Phone license.
-Cisco IPICS release the license when the user logs out.
-If you use all of the Cisco Unified IP Phone licenses, no more Cisco Unified IP Phone users can dial in.
-Concurrent Dial Users Each time that the policy engine performs a dial-in or dial-out action, one license is used.
+Field Description Concurrent Dial Users Each time that the policy engine performs a dial-in or dial-out action, one license is used.
 If you use all of the dial user licenses, the policy engine cannot perform additional dial-in or dial-out actions.
 Note To enable dial-in/dial-out functionality in Cisco IPICS, you must have a policy engine base license.
 After you have purchased the policy engine base license, you are able to access the policy engine-related windows and to perform dial-in/dial-out functions in Cisco IPICS.
 If you do not have a policy engine base license, the dial-in/dial-out functionality is disabled and you are not able to access the policy engine windows.
 Concurrent Dispatch Console Silver Users An IDC Silver user who is logged in to Cisco IPICS consumes one IDC Silver license.
 Cisco IPICS release the license when the user logs out.
 If you use all of the IDC Silver licenses, no more IDC Silver users can log in.
 Concurrent Dispatch Console Platinum Users An IDC Platinum user who is logged in to Cisco IPICS consumes one IDC Platinum license.
 Cisco IPICS release the license when the user logs out.
 If you use all of the IDC Platinum licenses, no more IDC Silver users can log in.
 Concurrent Mobile Endpoint Users A mobile endpoint user who is logged in to Cisco IPICS consumes one mobile endpoint license.
 Cisco IPICS release the license when the user logs out.
 If you use all of the mobile endpoint licenses, no more mobile endpoint users can log in.
 Concurrent EndtoEnd P25 Vocoders The number of concurrent connections to end-to-end P25 channels that your Cisco IPICS system is licensed to use on the IDC.
 An IDC user uses a license each time a P25 channel is powered up in EndtoEnd mode.
 Note The IDC supports a maximum of 4 concurrent P25 channels in EndtoEnd mode per user session.
 If a user is logged in from 2 IDC consoles at the same time, only one IDC can join P25 channels in EndtoEnd mode.
-Concurrent Gateway Vocoders The number of P25 channels that can be concurrently enabled at any time on the Cisco IPICS server.
+Concurrent Gateway P25 Vocoders The number of P25 channels that can be concurrently enabled at any time on the Cisco IPICS server.
 The Cisco IPICS server uses a license each time a P25 channel is enabled on that server.
+Concurrent DFSI Gateway fixed station ports y The number of DFSI P25 Fixed Stations that can be concurrently enabled at any time on the Cisco IPICS server.
+The Cisco IPICS server uses a license each time a P25 Fixed Station is enabled on that server.
+Concurrent UMS Servers The number of UMSs that can be configured and enabled in the Administration Console.
+The Cisco IPICS server uses a license each time a UMS is enabled on that server.
+Concurrent ISSI Gateway Servers The number of ISSI Gateway servers that can be configured and enabled in the Administration Console.
+The Cisco IPICS server uses a license each time an ISSI gateway is enabled on that server.
+Concurrent DFSI Gateway servers The number of DFSI Gateway servers that can be configured and enabled in the Administration Console.
+The Cisco IPICS server uses a license each time a DFSI gateway is enabled on that server.

-Table 2-19 Summary Tab Fields in the License Management Window (continued)
+Table 2-27 Summary Tab Fields in the License Management Window (continued)